 Todd's Railfan Guide to

-The last time I was through here, about 8 or 9 years ago, there was a fixed position semaphore on 6th Ave as noted on the map.
-The aerial shots are from www.bing.com/maps, if you have never used the resource, it's frickin great for railfanning!
+The last time I was through here, about 2009 or so, there was a fixed position semaphore on 6th Ave as noted on the map - it's a fixed signal, but nevertheless, it's still pretty cool!

 The Pere Marquette depot on Potter St, adjacent to the yards.

 GPS Coordinates: 43.441004, -83.918199 (Center of the turntable)

 Lake State, since I was around taking pictures of them maybe 6-8 years ago, has posted signs all over the place, and has put fences up at most locations, even in Bay City which was not even posted the last time I was there.
 Michigan has a law where private property doesn't have to be posted, so you can be arrested for trespassing without any notice that you did something wrong... this was explained to us by a CSX cop in Toledo while taking pictures of another Lake State train.

 The thumbnails belowt are views looking south from the pedestrian overpass... the far set of signals is about a mile and a half down the track.
 With as little as the signals are used, you would think they would rewire them for approach lighting.

 All of my photos are taken with a Canon SX10IS camera, which has 20x optical zoom, and another 4x digital, which adds up to 80x... add to this image stabilization, and you can get pictures like this without a tripod!
 The camera can also do macro to zero inches in addition to video and audio as a "tape recorder".
 I used to shoot with a Canon SLR, and had to have a bag full of lenses to do the same thing.
 I hated loosing the SLR, but less and less places are developing slides, and there's only one left in the U.S. still doing kodachrome.
 Too many signals, not enough time.

 Above and below are a couple of shots inside the wye.
 It's too bad there isn't easy access to the turntable :-(